 Giulia Ferrati is CSR Manager at Walgreens Boots Alliance and is responsible for overseeing the implementation of the CSR agenda at global level.
 She also leads the embedding of governance and development of CSR insights and strategy for the company.
 Walgreens Boots Alliance is the first global pharmacy-led, health and wellbeing enterprise, whose purpose is to help people across the world lead healthier and happier lives.
 The company was created through the combination of Walgreens and Alliance Boots in December 2014.
 This transaction brought together two leading companies with iconic brands, complementary geographic footprints, shared values and a heritage of trusted healthcare services through pharmaceutical wholesaling and community pharmacy care, dating back more than 100 years.
 Prior to joining Walgreens Boots Alliance, Giulia worked in the communications sector in the Wine industry.
 Giulia graduated from the University of Padua (Italy) in Politics, International Relations and Human Rights.

-Ms. Francesca Palamidessi, as Corporate and Stakeholder Relations Coordinator at GRI, is responsible for building and maintaining relationships with members of the GOLD Community, GRI’s core supporters.
-Her primary focus is to foster relationships within her regional portfolio and to manage the GRI Standards Pioneer and GRI Online programs.
+Francesca Palamidessi, as Corporate and Stakeholder Engagement Senior Coordinator at GRI, is responsible for building and maintaining relationships with the GOLD Community members, GRI’s core global supporters.
+Francesca is also project manager of the Corporate Action Group on the SDGs, a business engagement and peer learning forum created together with UN Global Compact to accelerate business reporting on the SDGs.
 Previously, Francesca worked at Fairfood International as a Project Analyst and Advocacy Manager.
 In this role, she supported the implementation of projects in Central America and Morocco and conducted research on supply chains and social sustainability.
 Francesca holds a degree in Sociology from the University of Florence and she studied at the University of Madrid.
 She also holds a Master’s degree in Urban Sociology from the University of Amsterdam.
-Francesca lives in Amsterdam and speaks Italian, English and Spanish.